ironkayman/RebisTheory/RebisTheory.md

 account of its hardness, transparency, and rubeous hue.
 ```

+Here we are to apply this concept on Shadow Lairs, we propose a following correspondence.

+Isorians crash land on Cradle due to their search of an energy source, which is the Core.
+Paralelling to it an idea introduced by knights starting to feel as if they were intended to crash land:

+-

+Then there are the materials.
+We suggest an existence of a parallel in the materials acquired in the Sanctuary depending on the Shdow Lair, and stages of the Work.
+The three prior materials represent the alchemical stages - a metaphorical process of transformation of Prima Materia.
+This symbolism is depicted in the Nighmare Mane - being the blackening, Celestial Ore - the whitening, and then to Gremlonium - the reddening.
+[Gremlonium](https://wiki.spiralknights.com/Gremlonium) - `A highly advanced compound created by gremlin engineers to power their most devious machines`, seems to be a red powder, which is the same as powder of projection in 12-step process of Great Work.

+Then, there is Maiden's Tear, it is a sacred jewel, and, we believe, in conjunction with the theme of fire due to traversal of the Shadow Firestorm Citadel, serves as the metaphorical crucible for the creation of the Great Work of Prime Matter, referring to Isorians, literally being forged - prepared, - to take on the Swarm.
+Firestom Citadel serves as the fire of `highest intensity`, from which Maiden's Tear, a sacred jewel, finally emerges.
+It is the representation of the reunion of 2 Isorian pasts - one of Isora, and one of Almire, - symbolized by the alchemical path of the Almirian Crusader set, as reunion of the known, or conscious, - Isora from where their thought-to-be-destined journey begins; and unknown, of the unconscious, of Almire.

-The final component to the suggested arrangement is the idea of Red King and White Queen who through the metaphor of union create the divine Rebis.
-Within the cosmology of Spiral Knights there are such figures: the supposed genius gremlin king Tinkinzar, associated with the Crison Order, and Spirit Mother, which we propose to be an entity with in a Nameless Realm, which is, while represent dual chaos, prime matter on itself, through the connection to teh Nature Sprites is presented as a benevolent, light force, which can be consider as White - the White Queen.
+In additional, while potentially misleading, component to this proposal is the arrangement of Red King and White Queen who through the metaphor of union create the divine Rebis.
+Within the cosmology of Spiral Knights there are such figures: the supposed genius king Tinkinzar, associated with the Crison Order, and Spirit Mother, which we propose to be a divine and benevolent entity, closely related to Almire, who can be consider as White - the White Queen, is the unity of both requiring to achieve an enlightened or complete state of being.
+But, this endeavour would fail manifested as the Swarm, - currently a speculation, but one we will provide substance throughout the following analysis of the Swarm.

-It is also here we should point out on the nature of the Void, as one of which almost all enemies across Clwockworks are created, from the Void, which is the Prime Matter.
-Yet, in the cosmology of Spiral Knights it is more nuanced.
-We will keep the Void in mind.

 #### The Swarm